 We show you how to remove tiles from a concrete floor and share hints to help you save money.

-- Apply a thin-set mortar to smooth the floor.
+- Once tiles are removed, use a grinder to remove tile adhesive and apply a thin-set mortar to smooth the floor.

 - Best Tool for Removing Tiles from a Concrete Floor